Can Akita Live in Hot Weather? (Solved)

 Signs of Dehydration in Akita

 Water is essential for dogs, dehydration can cause severe issues and possible death.
-Here are symptoms and signs of dehydration in dogs:
+Here are the symptoms and signs of dehydration in dogs:

 NOTE: You can check skin elasticity by pinching the skin on the belly.
 If it does not return to its position immediately, your dog is dehydrated!